simple-crypto/SMAesH-challenge/website/src/profiling.md

 required during the profiling phase.
 While you can implement your simulation procedure based on the
-[SMAesH core architecture](https://github.com/simple-crypto/SMAesH), we provide scirpts to build a simulation library with Verime from the verilog code of the target (see [Target simulation](./target_simulation.md)).
+[SMAesH core architecture](https://github.com/simple-crypto/SMAesH), we provide scripts to build a simulation library with Verime from the verilog code of the target (see [Target simulation](./target_simulation.md)).
 On the provided example attack, the profiling phase consists in creating gaussian templates (together with a reduction of dimensionality) for every shares of each bytes after the first